- The JEM Project 2022 spring grant cycle will close on April 1, 2022.

--Spring cycle grant recipients will be notified on June 15, 2021.
+- Spring cycle grant recipients will be notified by May 6, 2022.

--Fall cycle grant recipients will be notified on October 15, 2021.
+- Fall cycle grant recipients will be notified by October 7, 2022.

 The JEM Project is a private, grant making foundation, designed to make grants each year to worthy projects in our local communities as well as globally.